moonshinedigital/builtbyhybrid/README.md

 - `composer make-pot` : generates a .pot file in the `languages/` directory.
 - `npm run start` : watches all style and javascript files and recompiles them when they change.
 - `npm run lint` : checks all files against [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/) and [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
-- `npm run dev` : builds and minifies all development files into the `theme` directory for distribution.
+- `npm run dev` : builds and minifies all development files into the `theme` directory for buildribution.
-- `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.
+- `npm run bundle` : generates a .zip archive for buildribution, excluding development and system files.